jbtranalytics/return-2dim-array/README.md

 }
 ```

-A timed trigger has also ben setup for every 5 minutes to ensure data from function is refreshed
+A timed trigger has also ben setup for every 5 minutes to ensure data from function is refreshed.
+Any function that references `setup!"B1"` will be refreshed with this trigger (see lax_parking).
 ```js
 function RefreshTrigger(){
   let ss = SpreadsheetApp.getActiveSpreadsheet()